Salmon-Computer-Vision/salmon-computer-vision/utils/docs/README-cloning.md

 `syncing/.env`

 > 💡 The syncing services is only necessary on the first Jetson that is
 > directly attached to the external HDD/SSD.
+Subsequent Jetsons can safely
+> ignore this.

 This requires changing the variables `ORGID` and `SITE_NAME` to the same demarcation described when changing the hostname above.
 The only other change